Qwe1rty/NodeDial/README.md

 22:27:23.108 [ChordialServer-akka.actor.default-dispatcher-12] DEBUG membership.failureDetection.FailureDetectorActor - Target [2551c17d92b95acfaa5a1528c45eee54829572df33dfbd01b383d722e48e0e27, 10.1.0.92] successfully passed initial direct failure check
 ```

-Now you have the knowledge to your cluster to any size you want!
+Now you have the knowledge to scale your cluster to any size you want!

 However, this is a good time to point out that this fully automatic scaling process can only be achieved
 if there is a DNS server present, as the nodes will perform a DNS lookup to retrieve the IP address of the
-cluster seed node (the node `cdb-0`)
+cluster seed node (the hostname `cdb-0.chs.chordial-ns.svc.cluster.local`)

 Without a DNS server, it is still possible to have future nodes be scaled automatically but it will require
-you to manually specify the seed node IP address into the Kubernetes `StatefulSet` configuration. _**TODO elaborate on this more**_
+you to manually specify the seed node IP address into the Kubernetes `StatefulSet` configuration.
+The
+program will attempt to read this IP address from the environment variable `SEED_IP` if it fails to
+read the variable `SEED_NODE`.
+_**TODO elaborate on this more**_

 _**Section under construction!
 Please come back another time**_